morganajohnson/morganajohnson/README.md

 ## **Data Analyitcs Examples:**

-The following repository contains examples of proejcts completed in relevant classes.
-These projects utilize differetn programs including JMP, Python, Access, Visual Studio, and SSMS.
-Some of the data used in these projects has been created from fictional repositorsys, where as some of the data has been collected from reliable sources and can be used to make reasonable and educated business decisions. https://github.com/morganajohnson/Projects
+The following repository contains examples of projects completed in relevant classes.
+These projects utilize different programs including JMP, Python, Access, Visual Studio, and SSMS.
+Some of the data used in these projects have been created from fictional repositories, whereas some of the data has been collected from reliable sources and can be used to make reasonable and educated business decisions. https://github.com/morganajohnson/Projects